How to Send Emails from Azure

 Wrapping up

 As a cloud computing platform, Azure supports multiple ways of sending emails.
+For more hands-on learning, check out these interactive cloud courses covering cloud technologies, including Microsoft Azure.
 We covered most of them from Azure Email Communication Service to Outlook and Gmail connectors.
-We also touched upon third-party SMTP services such as Mailtrap Email API
+We also touched upon third-party SMTP services such as Mailtrap Email Sending.

-Don’t forget to test your emails before sending them to users with Mailtrap Email Sandbox.
+Don’t forget to test your emails before sending them to users with Mailtrap Email Testing.
 That way, you’ll avoid spamming real inboxes with your test emails.

 Thanks for reading!